NoFap: Research concerning NoFap forums and followers

-Journalistic descriptions of NoFap
+Criticism from journalists

-Several journalists have criticized NoFap.
-Some of them report that the forums were filled with misogyny, stating that "there is a darker side to NoFap.
+Journalists have criticized NoFap.
+Some stating that the forums included mysgonistic posts, stating that "there is a darker side to NoFap.
 Among the reams of Reddit discussions and YouTube videos, a fundamentally misogynistic rhetoric regularly emerges", and that "the NoFap community has become linked to wider sexism and misogyny, reducing women to sexual objects to be attained or abstained from and shaming sexually active women."
-NoFap followers have posted videos on YouTube that regularly feature anti-homosexual and anti-woman values, such as "stop being a little bitch" demands.
+Some NoFap followers have posted videos on YouTube that feature anti-homosexual and anti-woman values, such as "stop being a little bitch" demands.
 A New York Times story by Rob Kuznia expressed concern about white supremacists promoting the belief that pornography is a conspiracy of Judaism.
 Scientist Shane Kraus, PhD, speaking to CNET describes there is "no scholarship" supporting the Reboot claims of NoFap.

-Der Spiegel reported that some NoFap adherents also belong to groups with members who have been connected to hate crimes and terrorist murders, arguing that there is a general potential for radicalization within the manosphere.

-NPR published an article that states that the NoFap forum has many racist, misogynistic and violent posts.
+Der Spiegel stated that some NoFap adherents also belong to groups with members who have been connected to hate crimes and terrorist murders, arguing that there is a general potential for radicalization within the manosphere.
+NPR published an article that states that the NoFap forum had racist, misogynistic and violent posts.
 According to a journal from Utah, NoFap has difficulties in distancing itself from Christian nationalism and antisemitism.
 It also says that the "reboot" therapy is not supported by evidence.
 Aya Labanieh wrote "The older and more toxic vision, which inflects the fear of masturbation with nationalist paranoia and fascist notions of degeneracy, continues to haunt modern masculinity."

 Litigation

 NoFap has been involved in legal actions filed or threatened by its founder, Alexander Rhodes.
 After threatening two scientists with litigation, the scientists published a letter defending the need to be allowed to criticize NoFap: "As [NoFap] operate in the public sphere, however, we deem it not only as legitimate but necessary to acknowledge and cite them as one prominent voice in the debate around masturbation abstinence—everything else would be an unjustifiable muting of their stand."
 NoFap threatened to sue The Spectator for writing about their association with far-right groups.
 Alexander Rhodes sued his own mother because she accused NoFap of getting involved with extremist organizations.

 According to Prause's own paper, she "was awarded damages from Andrew Stebbins, the legal counsel of NoFap LLC founder" for defamation and revealing of her address.
 This is a mandatory disclosure she had to make under academic conflict of interest rules.
+In 2026, Rhodes filed a suit against Aylo, UCLA, the academic publisher Taylor and Francis, and two scientists (Prause and Ley) claiming RICO-style conspiracy.
+The lawsuit has been filed in a federal court.
+Prause has invoked the Federal Rule of Civil Procedure 11 against fake allegations.
+Her motion was denied, without prejudice.